TheGodOfObelisk/GraphDataCollection/README.md

 malware_cve.py: If refers to the relation of "malware exploits vulnerability".
 Vulneraility is indicated by CVE.
 ## Mission 4
 Initialize vulnerability table.
 Ensure that data is available to "malware_cve.py".
+There are 3 steps to initialize vulnerability table.
+We divide vulnerabilities into 3 types.
+Type 1 indicates that NVD only and type 3 indicates CNVD only.
+Type 2 indicates that this entry is the output by combining NVD and CNVD entries.
+Type 2 records may have more than one CNVD id in its "cnvdId" column.
+The "vulnerability_init.py" file is used to complete step 1.
+The "vulnerability_fusion.py" file is used to complete step 2.
+The "vulnerability_remain.py" file is used to complete step 3.